SamuelDebruyn/PropertyMapper/README.md

 * this interface: `public interface IMapper<TSource, TDestination>{ TDestination Map(TSource instance); };`
 * an interface `IMapper` implementing the generic `IMapper` for all the mappings you've defined
-* a class called `SimpleMapper` with `Map` methods for all your mappings so that it implements the non-generic `IMapper` interface
+* a class called `PropertyMapper` with `Map` methods for all your mappings so that it implements the non-generic `IMapper` interface

 ## How can you use it